Domoconnor/orange-corpus/05_Networking.md

 For more information on these particular systems and how they process data see their respective sections.

+######Results of Iteration
+AT mode worked well for our initial task however we need to solve the problem of large payloads and multiple sensors as these will become more apparent later in our project.
+With this iteration passed we have successfully created the prototype project as a whole, the network allows for all components to successfully communicate with one another.

 For information regarding the datasheet for the XBee S2, see this document. https://www.sparkfun.com/datasheets/Wireless/Zigbee/XBee-Datasheet.pdf
 * Page 12 refers to data input buffers of size 202 bytes
 * Page 11 refers to ‘Packetization Timeout’ from serial to RF

+Code used for Hub with AT Mode can be found <a href="/XbeeAPI/Hub/HubAT.py">here</a>.

 ####Iteration 4, API Mode
+#####Issues with previous Iteration
 On our previous iteration we discovered a few problems with using AT mode and the XBee modules themselves.
 We can’t fragment packets without having some form of intervention ourselves and we can’t determine who is sending data which will cause issues for multiple sensors.
 A simple fix to this is to prefix all incoming data with an identifying name and delimiter, for example clock:”message”.
 However this is most likely overhead as further research has shown that by using API mode we won’t need to do this as source addresses are passed with packets.
 We did manage to confirm that fragmentation is not possible on XBee S2 networks, see www.digi.com/wiki/developer/index.php/Determine_MTU for details.

 #####API Mode